#11 Most Cited1,500+ citations/year

 Machine guarding documentation focuses on equipment-specific hazard assessments, regular inspections, and operator training.
 The goal is to demonstrate a systematic approach to guard maintenance:

-- Training records for operators on machine guarding requirements and proper use
+• Training records on machine guarding and safe operation

-- Corrective action records when guards are found missing or defective
+• Corrective action logs when guards are found missing or inadequate

 What Inspectors Look For